mountainMath/cancensus/README.md

 ## Get your API key

 **cancensus** requires a valid CensusMapper API key to use.
 You can obtain a free API key by [signing up](https://censusmapper.ca/users/sign_up) for a CensusMapper account.
 To check your API key, just go to "Edit Profile" (in the top-right of the CensusMapper menu bar).
 Once you have your key, you can store it in your system environment so it is automatically used in API calls.
-To do so just enter `options(cancensus.api_key = "your_api_key")`
+To do so just enter `options(cancensus.api_key = "your_api_key")`.

 ## Currently available datasets

 **cancensus** can access Statistics Canada Census data for the 2006 Census, the 2011 Census and National Household Survey, as well as the latest available data from the 2016 Cencus.
-You can run `cancensus::list_datasets` to check what datasets are currently available for access through the CensusMapper API.
+You can run `cancensus.list_datasets` to check what datasets are currently available for access through the CensusMapper API.

 ## Picking regions and variables